mavlink/mavlink-devguide/en/guide/routing.md

 Addressed messages are resent on a new channel *iff* the system has previously seen a message from the target on that channel (messages are not resent if the addressee is not known or is on the original/incoming channel).

+> **Warning** Forwarded messages must not be changed/repackaged by the forwarding system (the original message is passed to the new link).

 ## Routing Detail